lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 Game Over Function

-If an alien reaches the spaceship the <code>gameOver</code> function is triggered which displayes a funny message, sound and gif at the same time.
+If an alien reaches the spaceship the <code>gameOver</code> function is triggered which displays a funny message, sound, and gif at the same time.
-Also it stops the background music, and changes the score display.
+Also, it stops the background music and changes the score display.

 ```
 function gameOver() {